Join our Peaceful Readers Book Club!

 Participants are responsible for reading assigned parts of the books ahead of each discussion.
-Participants will receive reflection questions prior to the meeting to spark contemplation.
+Participants will receive reflection questions to spark contemplation.

 Participants are responsible for borrowing, renting, or buying their own copy of the books.
 We will will purchase copies of each book in the series for lending to up to two participants facing a monetary barrier to participation.
 We will satisfy lending assistance requests on a first-requested, no-questions-asked basis.
 Once the discussions of a book are concluded, the borrower will return it so that we can make it available to others.

 Performance Measures: We will measure the effectiveness of the Peaceful Readers Book Club with a brief participant survey after each discussion.
 The survey will ask participants to report whether they acquired new knowledge, new attitudes, or a desire to take some form of action as a result of reading and discussing the book.
 Also, we will ask participants to rate their satisfaction with the club sessions and the overall activity experience.